Christian-Kristine-Kan-Scott/nlp_project/README.md

 - Explore
     - Create visualizations of data to pin point key text words that correllate to programming languages
     - Create a visualizations correlating to hypotheses statements
-    - Run at least two statistical tests that will support whether the hypothesis has been rejected or not
+    - Run statistical tests that will support whether the hypothesis has been rejected or not
+    - Create explore.py file to will store visualizations needed for final report
 - Modeling
     - Establish baseline
     - Ensure models are tested on appropriate validate and test datasets